 Authorities ordered the demolition of around 300 houses in three villages to evict people living on the periphery of the rhino sanctuary to stop rampant poaching of the rare animal, a top police official said.
 Two people were killed and several others were injured Monday when villagers clashed with police while protesting the demolition of their homes.

 “Rough Cut” is a loose edit from The Baltimore Sun’s photographic coverage of the National Football League.
 Fanatic fans, marching bands, cheerleaders and lots of game action are just part of the spectacle that is the NFL.
-This week, photojournalists Kenneth K. Lam, Christopher T. Assaf, and Karl Merton Ferron photographed the Ravens as they beat the Cleveland Browns 14-6 at M&T Bank Stadium.
+This week photojournalist Kenneth K. Lam covered the Ravens defeat of the Browns by the score of 25 to 20 at First Energy Stadium.

 MECCA, Saudi Arabia (AP) — The annual hajj pilgrimage in Saudi Arabia, required of able-bodied Muslims once in their life, brings the Islamic world together across its many languages, ethnicities and individual beliefs — something seen across the many faces of its female faithful.
 More